Stratio/genai-examples/example-chain-virtualizer/README.md

-# Example chain to show how to connect to Virtualizer from the chain
+# Example Chain with Virtualizer service

 This is an example chain to show how to run queries in Virtualizer from a chain.

 ## Local deployment

-We assume that you already have poetry installed.
-If not, you can install it from [here](https://python-poetry.org/docs/#installation).
+To set up the chain locally, follow the steps in the [main README of this repository](../README.md).
+Here is a summary of the steps:

-Verify that you have a dependencies source in your `pyproject.toml` with the URL of a PyPi server providing the *Stratio GenAI Core* dependency, like the one in *Stratio GenAI Developer Proxy*.
+1. Make sure you have Python >= 3.9 and Poetry installed.

-Note that the URL below is just an example and you should add the correct URL for your case.
+2. Edit the `pyproject.toml` and change the URL of the `stratio-releases` repository.
+You should use the URL of the *Stratio GenAI Developer Proxy* Load Balancer.

 ```toml
 [[tool.poetry.source]]